 As far as drones go, the DJI Phantom line really is the iconic design of the industry.
 The Phantom 4 Pro+ is as good as it gets as I write this, and that is a little more than a year after the quadcopter was announced.

 With over a year of service, we are long overdue with our DJI Phantom 4 Pro review.
-Note: we are reviewing the Phantom 4 Pro+, with the display built into the controller in November, 2017.
+Note: Our initial review posted in November, 2017.
+We reviewed the Phantom 4 Pro+, with the display built into the controller.

 DJI Phantom 4 Pro and Pro+